Margaux-Armfield/stop_detector/README.md

 ### Artefacts

 - `map.html` - an HTML file containing the Folium map, displaying stop points, with option to hover over points to show more data and zoom in / out.
+The map optionally displays the animal's trajectories after the stops began as well.
 - `final_stops.csv` - a csv file containing the final stop points for individuals (i.e. most recent stop if there are more than one for a given individual), detected matching the configuration parameters, with the following columns:
   - `stop_id`: string - the unique identifier for the stop (trajectory_id + start_time of stop)
   - `geometry`: point - the latitude and longitude position of the stop